faasjs/workflow/packages/step/README.md

 When you initiate a new step, its status is `draft`.
 You can only modify the data of step in this status.

-### done

-Done means the step is completed.
-You can only read the data of step in this status.

 ### hanging

 Hanging means that the step is waiting for some reason to complete.